Utility maximization in constrained and unbounded financial markets: Applications to indifference valuation, regime switching, consumption and Epstein-Zin recursive utility: Unbounded payoffs

-On the other hand, H\"older's inequality might indicate that $F^-$ being $L^{p}$-integrable is sufficient to guarantee that $F^{-}$ is integrable under different equivalent probability measures.
 However, the assertion relies on $L^{\frac{p}{p-1}}$-integrability of the corresponding Radon-Nikodym density process, which does not always hold (e.g. the density process $L^{q}$ in Theorem \ref{theorem_dual}).
 For this reason, we require exponential integrability of $F^{-}$.
 Then, we only need the density process with finite entropy.

-A similar type of asymmetric exponential integrability condition on the terminal data $F$ also appears in \cite{dhr} and \cite{FS}.
-Nonetheless, it might be possible to relax the assumption $p>1$ on $F^+$ by adapting the argument used in \cite{dhr2}.
-Such an extension is left for future research. \end{remark}
+A similar type of asymmetric exponential integrability condition on the terminal data $F$ also appears in Delbaen et al \cite{dhr} and Frei and Schweizer \cite{FS}.
+Nonetheless, it might be possible to relax the assumption $p>1$ on $F^+$ by adapting the argument used in Delbaen et al \cite{dhr2}.
+Such an extension is left for the interested reader. \end{remark}